AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 Topology Replay shows when route, credential, and other metrics in your cloud network constructs changed.
 The changes are shown for all constructs regardless if they are located in one or multiple clouds.
 You can view the changes (additions, modifications, and deletions) that were made to the properties of subnets, gateways, and gateway connections.
 A time series visualization graphs change-set data as points (blue dots) with each change set collected at one-minute intervals.
 Clicking on a change set in the time series panel loads it into the topology map and changes details pane where you can inspect the data.
 For more information about UI controls in topology replay, see Topology Replay Properties.

-To view topology changes in your environment:
+To view topology changes in your environment, use the following steps:

-1. Log in to CoPilot.

-2. From the sidebar, click Topology, and then click the Topology Replay tab.
+1. In CoPilot, go to Home > Networking > Topology, and then click the Replay tab.

     The topology replay page opens showing a topology map, a changes details pane, and a time series panel.

-3. Locate and load the changes you want to inspect:
+2. Locate and load the changes you want to inspect:

     -   (**To locate the most recent changes**) When the page first opens or is refreshed, the most recent change set is automatically loaded in the topological map and details pane.
 In the time series panel, the change set is shown as a dark blue box that indicates the number of changes within it.
 For example, **120 Changes** (this is the default title of the change set).